 How far in advance should I arrange after school care?

-Most families start a month or two before school begins, usually in July or August for a fall start.
+Most families start a month before school begins, usually in July or August for a fall start.
 Starting early gives you the widest choice of caregivers and time to interview and run a trial.
 Mid-year hiring is common too, and just calls for a bit more flexibility on hours or start date.

 What are my child care options for the school year?